Ph.D.: The Ohio State University

 Research and Teaching Interests:

 I value critical thinking, development of practical skills, and the ability to translate from real-life research problems to statistical methods and back again.
 I aim to implement these values by using active learning strategies in my classroom, teaching multiple statistical programming languages, and focusing my teaching and student assessment on implementation and interpretation.
-In 2018-2019 I will be teaching Mediation Moderation and Conditional Process Analysis in Winter Quarter and Psych 100A (Psychological Statistics) in Spring Quarter.
-I hope to teach introductory statistics courses at the graduate and undergraduate level, including ANOVA and regression, as well as specialized courses in Mediation, Moderation and Conditional Process Analysis, Nonparametric Statistics Using Resampling, and Generalized Linear and Mixed Models.
+I teach Psych 100A (Psychological Statistics), Psych 250C (Advanced Psychological Statistics – Regression Analysis), and Psych 254B (Mediation, Moderation, and Conditional Process Analysis).

 Amanda Kay Montoya started as an Assistant Professor of Psychology at UCLA in July 2018.
-She received her PhD in Quantitative Psychology from the Ohio State University under the supervision of Dr. Andrew Hayes.
+She received her PhD in Quantitative Psychology from the Ohio State University in 2018 under the supervision of Dr. Andrew Hayes.
 She completed her M.A. in Psychology and M.S. in Statistics at Ohio State in 2016.
 She graduated from the University of Washington with a B.S. in Psychology and a minor in Mathematics in 2013.
-Her hobbies include rock climbing, aerial circus arts, and exploring different cuisines.
+Her hobbies include rock climbing, aerial circus arts, board games, and cosplay.

 See lab webpage.